 - making arrangements for transcription, recording, interpretation, translation, catering, or other support associated with hearings or meetings at the Peace Palace or elsewhere, the costs of which shall be borne by the parties;

 - assisting with travel and hotel reservations, as well as procurement of visas; and

 - carrying out any other tasks entrusted to it by the parties or the arbitral tribunal.

 As mentioned above, the PCA’s hearing facilities in the Peace Palace in The Hague are available to parties in PCA-administered proceedings at no charge.
-The PCA can also arrange facilities for hearings at various locations around the world pursuant to its Host Country Agreements with various Member States and cooperation agreements with other arbitral institutions.
+The PCA can also arrange facilities for hearings at various locations around the world pursuant to its Host Country Agreements with various Contracting Parties and cooperation agreements with other arbitral institutions.